linode/linode-cli/README.rst

 - ``linode-beta backups-show LINODE`` - show backups for a Linode
 - ``linode-beta snapshot LINODE`` - create a snapshot of a Linode
 - ``linode-beta backups-restore LINODE BACKUPID -l TARGET -f`` - restore a backup
+- ``linode-beta backups-enable LINODE`` - enable backups for a Linode
+- ``linode-beta backups-cancel LINODE`` - cancel backups for a Linode

 Examples
 --------